Skip to content

 }

-• Automatic join detection is based on column names matching primary key columns.
-Disable it per-table with auto-join: false in metadata.
+• Automatic join detection uses database foreign keys and name-based conventions.
+Disable it with auto-join: false metadata.

-Use metadata rules to disable automatic joins or the __join field entirely:
+Use metadata rules to disable automatic relationship inference or generated dynamic join containers:

 "dbo.sensitive_table { auto-join: false; }"